TSBSoftware/TextBlock/README.md

         .TextBlock()
 ```

 This will produce the following.
-Spaces represended by spaces.
+Spaces represented by periods.

 ```
 Blocked...